-Men, women and kids are different, and often times they each require a comfortable, separate space in their home in which to chill.
+Men, women, and kids are different, and oftentimes they each require a comfortable, separate space in their home in which to chill.
 Most guys dream of a dedicated space in their dream home where they can be alone — hanging out, napping, tinkering, watching sports, or even rocking out playing drums or games.

 The man cave has been steadily gaining popularity in home building recently.
-Today some man caves even feature amenities such as a separate shower, media display, gym equipment and a full bar.
+Today some man caves even feature amenities such as a separate shower, media display, gym equipment, and a full bar.
 Keep in mind, having one’s own personalized space is actually often psychologically good for everyone!

-While many women enjoy the kitchen as their alone zone – and more recently find themselves relaxing, reading, doing yoga in "She Sheds" – men tend to like going into their man caves to think about life, enjoy some sports, or, simply to spend time fixing things or enjoying hobby.
+While many women enjoy the kitchen as their alone zone – and more recently find themselves relaxing, reading, doing yoga in "She Sheds" – men tend to like going into their man caves to think about life, enjoy some sports, or, simply to spend time fixing things or enjoying a hobby.
 So if you are in the process of choosing a new house plan to build a home soon, here are some ideas for making sure your family has the best man cave possible.

 Structurally, a man cave can be in a

 • basement room